cjolowicz/blog/content/posts/incremental-docker-builds-for-monolithic-codebases.md

 reuse any artifacts from a previous run.
 The layers containing them appear after the `COPY` instruction and are thus no longer available.

+##### How to avoid building the entire source tree each time

+How can you get Docker to build incrementally, reusing the intermediate build artifacts from its last invocation?
 Luckily, there is an instruction that allows you to copy the build artifacts into the image explicitly: the `COPY --from` instruction, which you just used in the section [Reducing image size](#reducing-image-size).
-At the time the Dockerfile is being executed, the `builder` tag still references the last successful build of this image, so you can use it to copy the build tree from
+At the time the Dockerfile is being executed, the `builder` tag still references the last successful build of this image, so you can use it to copy the build tree.

-it:
+Let's add this instruction right after we copy the source tree:

 ```diff
 diff --git a/Dockerfile b/Dockerfile